Sarah Macrorie, MBA ’20, is the second Oregon Executive MBA student to receive the program’s prestigious Vijaya Nair

 - Nearly 80 percent of people who go through with suicide are working either full time or part time

 Having identified this gap in the marketplace, Macrorie will fill it with a resource that is based on research, uses best practices, takes a public-health approach, and is grounded in dignity and compassion.
-She will partner with researchers and epidemiologists working in adult suicide prevention, human resource specalists, and employment law specialists.
+She will partner with researchers and epidemiologists working in adult suicide prevention, human resource specialists, and employment law specialists.
 The end result with be a scalable e-course that managers and HR professionals can take at their own pace.

 Macrorie will receive a tuition scholarship in recognition of her accomplishment.
-Welcome as this funding is, for Macorie the ultimate reward is the validation of her idea.
+Welcome as this funding is, for Macrorie the ultimate reward is the validation of her idea.

 "Receiving the Vijaya Nair Transformation Award has given me a tremendous boost in confidence and purpose.
 I feel I can re-engage with the work of caring with new energy.
 The award has already made a big impact on my life that I am excited to carry forward," said Macrorie.

 The Vijaya Nair Transformation Award is an annual recognition.
 Current first-year Oregon Executive MBA students are encouraged to begin working on their proposals for next year's competition.
 Proposals are due by October 9, 2020, and the award recipient will be announced in December 2020.